"There are two ways to conquer and enslave a nation. One is

 off my monitors and UPS, but it saves a few clicks and a few seconds

-Now if Bill can just come up with fast PC boot-ups...
+Now if someone can just come up with nearly-instant PC boot-UPs...